friedricherbs/CarND-P3-Behavioral-Cloning/README.md

 A CNN (Convolutional Neural Network) was implemented and trained using Keras and Tensorflow.
 This project was developed and submitted as part of Udacity Self Driving Car Nanodegree.

+# Usage
+python drive.py model.json will start the server, then select autonomous mode

 ## Network Architecture
 The used network architecture is similar to the proposed Nvidia model:
 <http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf>